-From January 1st 2018 up to and including September 30th, 2018, the Special Investigations Unit invoked their mandate on ten (10) incidents involving our members with the following results:
+From January 1st 2019 up to and including September 30th, 2019, the SIU invoked its mandate on four (4) incidents involving DRPS members with the following results:

-- In one (1) of the cases the SIU decided not to proceed and terminated their investigation. - One (1) of the investigations resulted in charges being laid that are still before the courts. - One (1) of the investigations resulted in charges being laid that were subsequently withdrawn by the Crown. - Seven (7) cases are still under investigation by the SIU and a decision has not been rendered.
+- In three (3) of the cases the SIU decided not to proceed and terminated its investigation. - The other one (1) case is still under investigation by the SIU and a decision has not been rendered.